GelloOS/Gello-OS-Wiki-Resources/README.md

 # Gello-OS-Wiki-Resources
-The default location for the Gello OS wiki's images and others belong
+The default location for the Gello OS wiki's images and others belong.
+Also used for storing the logo for the readme files

 # Contents